YaraSenousy/FileBasedBlogSystem/README.md

 - Clean slug routing via `routes.json`
 - Media Upload and Management: Upload, edit and delete media attached to a blog
 - Theme Customization: Switch between light/dark theme
-- Search and Filter Interface: Interactive search bar and filters by category and tag on the homepage and dashboard
+- User Management: Admins can manage user profiles and roles
-- User Management: Admins can manage user profiles and roles via the /users page
+- Tag Management: Admins can add, edit, and delete tags
-- Tag Management: Admins can add, edit, and delete tags via the /tag page
+- Category Management: Admins can add, edit, and delete categories
-- Category Management: Admins can add, edit, and delete categories via the /category page
+- Homepage: Dynamic homepage featuring latest posts and an about section

 ---